Navigation

-Yes.
-Since the launch of the Collegewide Anti-Racism Initiative, our primary focus related to diversity, equity, and inclusion has been guided by students, employees, and alumnae, focusing on making Meredith more inclusive and welcoming for current students and employees.
+Since the launch of the Collegewide Anti-Racism Initiative, our primary focus related to diversity, equity, and inclusion has been on making Meredith more inclusive and welcoming for current students and employees.
+This work has been guided by students, employees, and alumnae.
 Progress has included increased diversity training for students, faculty, and staff; changes to processes to make them more inclusive; and the adoption of a diversity statement.
-The Year 1 progress report is available here.

 What is Meredith’s initiative on anti-racism addressing?